gopro/labs/docs/control/eclipse/README.md

 creating two separate video timelapses.

-## Trouble Shooting
+## Troubleshooting and Advance Configurations
-The setting below assume your camera has time-lapse Video and night-lapse Video presets.
-Camera in default configurations have these modes, however the presets can be change to Photo time-lapse and night-lapse.
+All of Labs features use the Pro Mode on your Black addition camera.
+In Pro Mode you can change a lot of settings, but to keep these script from getting too complex, some assumptions have been made that the settings are close the system defaults.
+The script below assume your camera has time-lapse Video and night-lapse Video presets.
+Camera in default configurations have these modes, however the presets can be changed to Photo time-lapse and Photo night-lapse.
-As the scripts will only work with video, either manual change to video type or do a factory reset on the camera.
+If you have changed these, either manual change them to Video type or do a factory reset on the camera, then reenable Pro Mode.

+None the scripts change the default color look or EV settings.
+So if unchanged the timelapse captures will be Color Natural at EV 0.0, which is perfectly fine.
+However if you intend to apply some color correction, setting Color Flat and EV to -0.5 is recommended.
+Set these with the time-lapse and night-lapse Video presets.

 ## Eclipse Time-lapse QR Code